+Uniform:

-CORE NURSING DRESS CODE ITEM DESCRIPTION UNIFORM Students must wear the official nursing program uniform in ALL skills lab, simulation and clinical settings unless, the setting requires other attire.
+Students must wear the official nursing program uniform in ALL skills lab, simulation, and clinical settings, unless the setting requires other attire.
 Faculty will inform students of any such exceptions.
-The uniform must be clean, neat and non-wrinkled.
+The uniform must be clean, neat, and non-wrinkled.
 Students may not chew gum in uniform.

+Students should refer to and abide by the Social Media Policy prior to posting pictures of students in uniform.

+Grooming:

+Students are expected to be free from body odor and maintain proper hygiene including oral care.

+Jewelry, Body Piercings & Tattoos:

-ID BADGE Students must always wear their Arizona College of Nursing picture ID while at any clinical site.
-They may also be required to wear the ID of the clinical facility while on site.
-JEWELRY & PIERCINGS Jewelry and piercings must not pose an obstacle to donning, wearing, and removing personal protective equipment (i.e. gloves).
+Jewelry and piercings must not pose an obstacle to donning, wearing, and removing personal protective equipment (i.e., gloves).
 Jewelry and piercings may not dangle or pose a risk of entanglement or interfere with standards of infection control.
 Piercings that cannot be removed may be required to be covered.
-The following jewelry may be worn: Plain ring band Small post earrings in the lobe of the ear Wristwatch Medical Alert jewelry Necklaces and bracelets ARE NOT permitted TATTOOS • Tattoos of a graphic, vulgar or offensive nature must be covered.
-HAIR Students' hair must be clean, neat, and kept away from the face.
+Tattoos of a graphic, vulgar, or offensive nature must be covered.

+Students' hair must be clean, neat, and kept away from the face.
 If a student's hair touches the collar, it must be fastened back securely from the face so that the long ends remain behind the shoulders.
 Students must use plain, non-decorative barrettes, or other hair fastening devices to secure the hair.
 Students with beards or mustaches must have them neatly trimmed and should not interfere with the wearing of any personal protection equipment.
 Students' hair color should align with the range of naturally occurring hair colors (no pink, green, etc.).

+Head Coverings:

-HEAD COVERINGS Students may wear a scarf or scrub cap as a head covering that matches the uniform color as much as possible.
+Students may wear a scarf or scrub cap as a head covering that matches the uniform color as much as possible.
 The head covering should be secured away from the face to prevent it (like hair) from impeding vision or creating an infection control hazard (i.e., come in contact with the patient).
 The head covering should be clean and without pattern, logo or other adornments.
-All other head coverings (baseball hats, visors, etc.) are not permitted while in uniform.
-MAKE-UP & FRAGRANCES Students may wear subtle makeup.
+All other head coverings (baseball hats, visors,etc.) are not permitted while in uniform.

+Make-up & Fragrances:

+Students may wear subtle makeup.
 False eyelashes are not permitted.
-The use of perfumes and/or fragrances is not allowed in the acute care setting due to possible patient sensitivity and/or allergy. • Students should refrain from smoking while in uniform.
-FINGERNAILS Students must keep nails short and trimmed.
+The use of perfumes and/or fragrances is not allowed in the acute care setting due to possible patient sensitivity and/or allergy.
+Students should refrain from smoking while in uniform.

+Fingernails:

+Students must keep nails short and trimmed.
 Students may wear clear, colorless, nail polish without chips.
 Due to health and safety requirements, sculptured, gel, or artificial nails may not be worn.

-GROOMING • Students are expected to be free from body odor and maintain proper hygiene including oral care.
-SHOES Shoes must be clean, closed toed, closed heeled, and made of a solid non mesh or canvas material.
+Shoes must be clean, closed toed, closed heeled, and made of a solid non mesh or non-canvas material.
 Shoes must have a non-slip bottom.

-Violations of the Dress Code are subject to disciplinary actions.
-See catalog section, "Progressive Intervention/Discipline."
+Violations of the Dress Code are subject to Disciplinary actions.
+Please see catalog section, "Progressive Intervention/Discipline."